Syrmia massacre

-The Syrmia massacre was the mass killing of between 3,000 to 7,000 Serbs in early August 1942 in the region of Syrmia during World War II.
+The Syrmia massacre was the mass killing of between 3,000 and 7,000 Serbs in early August 1942 in the region of Syrmia during World War II.
 The massacre occurred following a joint military anti-partisan operation by units of the Ustaše and the German Wehrmacht.

 Background and prelude

 On 6 April 1941, the Axis powers, consisting of German, Italian, Hungarian and Bulgarian forces invaded Yugoslavia from all sides.
 Following the capitulation of the Royal Yugoslav government, the Independent State of Croatia (NDH), a German Nazi puppet-state covering most of the territories of Croatia and Bosnia and Herzegovina, led by Ante Pavelić and his Croatian fascist ultranationalist Ustaše political movement was established.
 In accordance with Italian and German Nazi policies, racial laws were introduced against the NDH's minority populations, which included the formation of concentration camps.
 While the Germans were content with the persecution of Jews and Gypsies, they were less enthusiastic about the regime's genocide campaign against Serbs as it drove Serbs to rebel and join Josip Broz Tito's multi-ethnic Yugoslav Partisan resistance movement, thus jeopardizing the stability of the NDH.

 Syrmia, a region which lies between the Danube and Sava rivers was formerly a borderland of the Austro-Hungarian empire.
 Although the German administration was anti-communist and resorted to violence, they were not interested in the persecution of Serbs and thus, Serbs were not targeted as part of Germany's European wide genocidal policies.
 Thus, Ustaše terror against Serbs was comparatively limited to within the territories of the occupied Yugoslavia.
 However, by the spring of 1942, the Partisans established detachments in the Fruška Gora mountains, raiding the lowlands and by the middle of the summer they expanded their detachments.
 Seeking to disrupt Ustaše rule and the German war effort, they raided and shot soldiers or police officers and sabotaged railroad lines.
 They also induced a shortage of harvest among the peasantry causing famine.
 Ustaše violence increased and the calls for a united Axis offensive against the Partisans grew.
 Viktor Tomić was appointed as the Ustaše police commissar in Syrmia and in coordination with local Ustaše units, raided Serb villages.